dacharyc/prfocus-website/content/en/docs/release-notes/_index.md

 - Fix bug where updated comments show as new comments.
 - Fix bug where Inactive PRs badge count did not accurately reflect the number of PRs in the dashboard.
 - Fix bug where edited reviews weren't updating.
+- Fix bug where daily GitHub fetch job was running too often.
+- Fix bug in Perform Bulk Operations view where the background of the checkbox area did not match the background of the PR summary card if the PR was in a "viewed" state.

 ## v0.9 Build 1